Summary of Product Characteristics Updated 05-Jan-2021 | Accord-UK Ltd

 • Second and third trimesters of pregnancy (see sections 4.4 and 4.6).

-• The concomitant use of fosinopril sodium with aliskiren-containing products is contraindicated in patients with diabetes mellitus or renal impairment (GFR < 60ml/min/1.73m2). (see sections 4.5 and 5.1).
+• The concomitant use of fosinopril with aliskiren-containing products is contraindicated in patients with diabetes mellitus or renal impairment (GFR < 60ml/min/1.73m2). (see sections 4.5 and 5.1).

 • Concomitant use with sacubitril/valsartan therapy.
 Fosinopril sodium must not be initiated earlier than 36 hours after the last dose of sacubitril/valsartan (see also sections 4.4 and 4.5).

 Fosinopril sodium has been rarely associated with hypotension in uncomplicated hypertensive patients.
 As with other ACE inhibitors, symptomatic hypotension is most likely to occur in salt/volume depleted patients such as those treated vigorously with diuretics, those patients undergoing renal dialysis, dietary salt restriction, diarrhoea or vomiting, or has severe renin-dependent hypertension (see sections 4.5 and 4.8).
-Volume and/or salt depletion should be corrected before initiating therapy with fosinopril sodium.
+Volume and/or salt depletion should be corrected before initiating therapy with fosinopril.
 A transient hypotensive response is not a contraindication to further doses which may be given without difficulty after replenishment of salt and/or volume.

 In patients with congestive heart failure, with or without associated renal insufficiency, ACE inhibitor therapy may cause excessive hypotension, which may be associated with oliguria or azotemia and, rarely, with acute renal failure and death.
-In such patients, fosinopril sodium therapy should be started under close medical supervision; they should be followed closely for the first 2 weeks of treatment and whenever the dose of fosinopril sodium or diuretic is increased.
+In such patients, fosinopril sodium therapy should be started under close medical supervision; they should be followed closely for the first 2 weeks of treatment and whenever the dose of fosinopril or diuretic is increased.

 Consideration should be given to reducing the diuretic dose in patients with normal or low blood pressure who have been treated vigorously with diuretics or who are hyponatremic.